glaucimar/wheretoeat/README.md

 # wheretoeat
-App that suggests best option for you or your group to eat based on preferences.
+App that suggests the best restaurant for you or your group to eat based on informed preferences.